DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 scope and logic of distinct cultural formations and epistemes’.[^05chapter4_8] In this case, standards grew out of a number of cultural techniques that were shared amongst the members of the videoblogging community.
-As Adrian Miles, videoblogger, early community member and academic of hypertext, narrative and technical systems, explained, ‘in terms of codecs and picking up an earlier question about standards.
+As Adrian Miles, videoblogger, early community member and academic researching hypertext, narrative and technical systems, explained, ‘in terms of codecs and picking up an earlier question about standards.
 I use
 \[QuickTime\] for everything because I do interactive work and it is the